Statement of teaching philosophy

 Professional growth plan

 In order to provide professional growth for myself, I would network with other professional musicians through joint concerts, pit orchestra engagements, membership in the Society for Music Theory, accompanying and coaching other teacher’s students through master classes.
-As the accompanist for the Master Chorale of Tampa Bay, I am able to talk with many teachers in our bay area secondary school systems, thereby getting a feel for the next freshman class’s capabilities and direction.
+As the past accompanist for the Master Chorale of Tampa Bay, I am able to talk with many teachers in our bay area secondary school systems, thereby getting a feel for the next freshman class’s capabilities and direction.
 I will keep up with learning strategies, employ current technological trends in the presentation of music and attend professional organizations symposia.